Morsel/morsel-api/doc/API-Docs.md

 ## GET ```/users/{user_id|user_username}``` - User
 Returns the User with the specified ```user_id``` or ```user_username```
-NOTE: In MTP, this will return the User's Posts and their Morsels.
-After that we'll need to use pagination since there may be too many Posts and Morsels to return in a response.
+NOTE: This currently returns the User's Posts and Morsels.
+It's highly inefficient so the returning of Posts and Morsels in this call will be deprecated soon.

 ### Response